paketo-buildpacks/rfcs/text/0000-buildpack-status.md

 - What levels of maintenance should we have?
 I came up with two different levels of maintenance and one to express that the buildpack is not maintained anymore.
 I am happy to introduce finer grained levels of maintenance if that is desired.
 - What about the buildpacks that are not maintained anymore?
 Should we archive them or move them to the paketo-community organization?
+- What about paketo-community?
+Do we really need that if we have this tier system?